 As a self-proclaimed beach bum (hi, hello!), I’m always on the lookout for “best beaches” and I’ve been to quite a few (Hawaii, the Bahamas, Turks & Caicos, the south of France, Costa Rica, the Virgin Islands….) but in my opinion, you don’t have to go very exotic (or even get on a plane!) to spend some time catching rays at one of my VERY favorite beaches.

-Florida has ALWAYS been one of my favorite beach destinations (everywhere, the whole state) and I place I visited often as a child.
+Florida has ALWAYS been one of my favorite beach destinations (everywhere, the whole state) and a place I visited often as a child.
 Living in Oklahoma, we had to fly to get to our favorite spots on the gulf between Tampa and Fort Myers, but we could pack up the car and make it to the Florida panhandle in just a day’s drive.
 And so we did that pretty often!
 Most people visiting the panhandle set up camp in Pensacola, Destin, or Panama City Beach, but my favorite spot is a little stretch of scenic coastal highway called the 30a.

 Running between Destin and Panama City Beach, 30a is just a little two-lane road that meanders along sugar white sand and some of the cutest little beach “towns” you’ve ever seen.
 Most of the “towns” are actually preplanned communities built starting in the 80s, but they have that idyllic feeling that sometimes doesn’t quite develop naturally in tourist areas.

 Seaside is the big draw on 30a.
 It’s been an institution since it was built and its pastel cottages, charming town square, and family friendly vibe have been attracting visitors ever since (even just as a daytrip over from Destin).
 The town has nine beach entrances all with pavilions designed by different southern architects.
 Combined with dozens of quaint shops and plenty of food options to keep up with the crowds, Seaside is always bustling with pedestrians and bicyclers, giving it that perfect summer small town charm.
+The beaches are just the best (blue water, white sand!) and the town is SO CUTE.
+There aren’t many hotels in this area (the first small boutique hotel is under construction right now) so if you want to stay here you’ll be doing a vacation rental.

 At the other end of 30a is Rosemary Beach, another planned community built in the 90s.
 A total 180 from Seaside, Rosemary Beach has a more upscale feel conveyed through the European colonial architectural style of the Dutch West Indies.
 Basically, it feels very European with a beachy vibe.
 As do all communities along 30a, it has a big sense of community and a lot of that comes from the fact that people walk and bike everywhere.